-- 81. Principal elements for enforcement are: - (a) Free-rider control through a free-rider detection framework to ensure all producers are participating in EPR, individually or through a PRO.
-Therefore, a transparent registration system should be available and operating; - (b) Collusion of producers and openness to small establishments and undertakings; - (c) Compliance of targets and other requirements; - (d) Transparency in terms of contributions paid by the producers, including the impact on sale prices; - (e) Sound financial management of the scheme, calculation of the entire costs per type of product and the use of the funds collected; - (f) Quality of data and reporting; - (g) Compliance with legislation of all waste management operators contracted by the schemes; - (h) Legality of transboundary movements of waste.
+81. Enforcement should ensure:

+(a) A public register of producers is available and maintained in order to identify all producers including internet sellers and free-riders.
+All producers should be identified and required to take up their responsibility individually or through a PRO;

+(b) There is no collusion between producers and that PROs are open to small and medium sized as well as large scale producers;

+(c) Compliance with targets and other EPR system requirements;

+(d) Transparency in terms of contributions paid by the producers, including the impact on sale prices;

+(e) Sound financial management of the EPR system, including calculation of the entire costs per type of product and the use of the funds collected;

+(f) Quality of data and reporting;

+(g) All waste management operators contracted by the EPR systems are compliant with applicable legislation;

+(h) Legality of transboundary movements of waste.